rmey/taxi-simulator-hands-on/README.md

 The objective of the **second Lab** is to Analyze the given data using the **Watson Studio** in IBM Cloud.

 ---
-# Lab 1 - Create Data with Watson IoT, ObjectStorage and Node-RED
+# Lab 1 - Create Data with Watson IoT, ObjectStorage and Node-RED <a name="1-part1-0">

 **Here are the basic use cases of the Node-RED Dashboard-UI for the first Lab**